Electric Warrior

-Electric Warrior is the second studio album by English rock band T. Rex, their sixth since their debut as Tyrannosaurus Rex.
-The album marked a turning point in the band's sound, moving away from the folk-oriented sound of the group's previous albums and pioneering a more flamboyant, pop-friendly glam rock style.
+Electric Warrior is the second studio album by English rock band T. Rex and their sixth since their 1968 debut as Tyrannosaurus Rex, released on 24 September 1971, by Fly Records in the United Kingdom and Reprise Records in the United States.
+The album marked a turning point in the band's style, moving away from the folk-oriented sound of the group's previous albums and pioneering a more flamboyant, pop-oriented glam rock style.

-The album reached number one on the UK Albums Chart and became the best selling album of 1971.
-Specifically the single "Get It On" helped promote the album's success and reached the top ten in the US Billboard Hot 100 singles chart.
+The album reached number one on the UK Albums Chart.
+The single "Get It On" helped to boost the album's sales and it reached the top ten of the US Billboard Hot 100 chart.
 Retitled "Bang a Gong (Get It On)" by the US record company, it also became the band's only North American hit.

-Electric Warrior has since received acclaim as a pivotal release of the glam rock movement.
+Electric Warrior has since received acclaim as a pivotal release in the glam rock movement.
 It had a profound influence on later musicians of different genres.

+Background

+As T. Rex re-entered the studio to record their next album in March 1971, the band was riding a wave of sudden success prompted by their first single, "Ride a White Swan", hitting number 2 in the UK charts that January, followed by "Hot Love" which topped the charts for six straight weeks through March and April.
+While promoting "Hot Love" on Top of the Pops on 24 March, Marc Bolan had appeared in a silver satin suit with glitter under his eyes, sparking the glam rock craze.
+At the same time, the self-titled debut T. Rex album peaked within the top 10 and demand for the group's concert appearances soared.
+The group now set their sights on the United States, where a month-long tour was set for April (the first with a new four-man lineup, including newest member Bill Legend on drums) during which they would end up recording much of Electric Warrior.